Perinton residents oppose new apartment complex: ‘We want to keep it a single family neighborhood’

 “We have a lot of traffic on Jefferson Avenue, that corner that they want to place the apartment building on is very dangerous anyway because it’s such a sharp turn,” Benoit said.

-Perinton councilwoman Meredith Stockman-Broadbent was the only town board member to vote ‘no’ on the project the first time; it has to be revoted on due to an application issue.
+Perinton councilwoman Meredith Stockman-Broadbent was the only town board member to vote ‘no’ on the project the first time; it has to be voted on again due to an application issue.
 She said one neighbor started a petition highlighting an issue many neighbors are concerned about.

 “The precedent of changing the zoning of single family homes in the area, that’s what I’ve been hearing from comment members,” she said.